-One of the most impressive features of this boot is the “sock fit” technology, which essentially means its built to hug the foot and reduce the bulk found in most other types of hiking boot.
-It might not be quite as well cushioned as boots like the Salomon Quest (few are…), but offers a distinct upgrade in both durability and quality of build.
+One of the most impressive features of this boot is the “sock-fit” technology, which essentially means it’s built to hug the foot and reduce the bulk found in most other types of a hiking boot.
+It might not be quite as well cushioned as boots like the Salomon Quest (few are…), but offers a distinct upgrade in both durability and quality of the build.

 Pricey (but don’t let that put you off if you’re a regular hiker — these things are built to last a very long time)